vb000/Waveformer/README.md

 ## Non-causal Waveformer

-For the purpose of comparing the Waveformer architecture with other non-causal source seperation and target source extraction architectures, we provide a non-causal version of Waveformer architecture, as well, at [src/training/non_causal_dcc_tf.py](src/training/non_causal_dcc_tf.py).
+For the purpose of comparing the Waveformer architecture with other non-causal source separation and target source extraction architectures, we provide a non-causal version of Waveformer architecture, as well, at [src/training/non_causal_dcc_tf.py](src/training/non_causal_dcc_tf.py).

 ## Setup